kermitt2/grobid-ner/grobid-ner/doc/build-and-install.md

 Or download directly the zip file:
 > https://github.com/kermitt2/grobid/zipball/master

-Grobid NER is actually a sub-project of Grobid.
+GROBID NER is actually a sub-project of GROBID.
-Although Grobid NER will be merged with Grobid in the future, at this point the Grobid NER sub-module simply need to added manually.
+Although GROBID NER might be merged with GROBID in the future, at this point the GROBID NER sub-module simply need to added manually.
-In the main directory of Grobid NER:
+In the main directory of GROBID NER:

 > cp -r grobid-ner /path/to/grobid/

 > cp -r grobid-home/models/* /path/to/grobid/grobid-home/

-Then build the Grobid NER subproject:
+Then build the GROBID NER subproject:

 > cd /path/to/grobid/grobid-ner